How to Pause Your Audible Membership (and why it sucks!)

 Why I think Audible should change the Pause Membership option

-That way, you can take all the time you need to catch up on the books in your Audible app, without finding an unexpected Audible charge a couple of months later because you forgot that your account would reactivate.
+That way, you can take all the time you need to catch up on the books in your Audible app, without finding an unexpected charge a couple of months later because you forgot that your account would reactivate.
 (This has happened to me too many times.
 I’m speaking from experience here.)

 Of course, that’s exactly what Audible has in mind with this.
 Every company loves to keep subscribers!
+But if that’s the goal, why is the pausing option so horrible?

 Three months of free Audible Plus access every 15 months really doesn’t seem like that big a deal for a company that constantly offers free trial months or significantly discounted subscriptions.

-If you want to know how to get the most out of your subscription, check out my ultimate guide on Audible Membership and Free Trials!
+By the way, if you want to know how to get the most out of your subscription, check out my ultimate guide on Audible Membership and Free Trials!

 Lovely Audiobooks Newsletter